I’m sure we’re all familiar with the stereotype of the overworked, exhausted parent of young kids.

 You’ll be able to lift your child without hurting your back or bend over to pick up a million toys without running out of strength.

-With regular weight training (the right way), you’ll feel stronger and more physically capable.
+With regular weight training, you’ll feel stronger and more physically capable.

 And that becomes more essential as your child gets bigger and stronger too.